 What a day!
 My first official public speaking gig in Northern Ireland (NI), after being here for almost a year (355 days, calculated on the spot while drinking Prosecco, must be correct!)!
-The yearly summit of NI girls in tech was organized by Women Techmakers Belfast, and oh boy, what an event it was.
+The yearly summit of Irish girls in tech was organized by Women Techmakers Belfast, and oh boy, what an event it was.
 A massive thank you to you, WTB girls – a bunch of “we’re not event organizers” – for putting together a welcoming, friendly, and inspiring event!
 And not one technical glitch, bravo!
 But most importantly, you have chosen great female speakers that at some point in their careers said, “screw it, let’s do it!” and became bosses of their own worlds… Worlds that, a few years back, were mostly male-dominated!

 Here are the inspirational success stories from my talk.
 Those projects were possible because the designers used their empathy, vulnerability, and courage superpowers: